marius-galbinasu-cko/hello-world/NOTES.md

 Updated the task definition to use `454648136210.dkr.ecr.eu-west-2.amazonaws.com/hello-world:dev-20210228-2123`.

 Created ALB, make the ECS service using its target group.
 Not healthy atm!

+After some refactoring of terraform and the markdown documents:
+* hostPort on the ECS task definition wasn't right
+* made instance type smaller

+Still no luck with the target group health check.